A topic from the subject of Environmental Chemistry in Chemistry.

 Introduction

 Greenhouse gases are gases that trap heat in the Earth's atmosphere.
 The main greenhouse gases are carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O).
-These gases are released into the atmosphere through human activities, such as burning fossil fuels, raising livestock, and clearing forests.
-When these gases are released into the atmosphere, they trap heat and cause the Earth's temperature to rise.
+These gases are released into the atmosphere through human activities, such as burning fossil fuels, raising livestock, and deforestation.
+The increased concentration of these gases traps more heat, causing the Earth's temperature to rise.

 Basic Concepts